CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

 4. Observe the following about the prompt and parameters you used:

-    - The prompt specifically states that the desired output should be three multiple choice questions.
+    - The prompt specifically states that the desired output should be three multiple-choice questions.

     - The parameters include *Temperature*, which controls the degree to which response generation includes an element of randomness.
 The value of **0** used in your submission minimizes randomness, resulting in stable, predictable responses.

-## Task 6: Explore code-generation
+## Task 6: Explore Code Generation

-In this task, you'll explore code-generation by testing the AI model’s ability to generate and suggest code snippets based on various programming prompts and requirements.
+In this task, you will explore code generation by testing the AI model’s ability to generate and suggest code snippets based on various programming prompts and requirements.

-1. In the **Setup** pane, enter the message: `You are a Python developer.` under **Give the model instructions and context** and save the changes by clicking on **Apply changes** when prompted click on **Continue**.
+1. In the **Setup** pane, enter the message: `You are a Python developer.` under **Give the model instructions and context** and save the changes by clicking on **Apply changes**.
+When prompted, click on **Continue**.

 2. In the **Chat session** pane, select **Clear chat** to clear the chat history and start a new session.